alixedi/old.alixedi.github.io/_posts/2015-02-09-introducing-ReCLIne.md

 --------

 * Pick up some random Python GUI library
 * Please don't.
-Do you have any friends?
-Seriously?
+Don't you have any friends?

 Option-C